Heroin-Bob/Zpotify/README.md

 There is no installation needed to run Zpotify!
 Simply run Zpotify.exe and you'll be prompted with next steps.

+Zpotify also requires NO ACCOUNT REGISTRATION!
+You do not need to log in to Spotify or Zpotify to use this software.

 ### Features to-do prior to release
 - [ ] Playlist links from file for easy bulk processing